 The Lead Up to Christmas in New York City

-The lead up to Christmas is the most bustling time and my favorite of all.
+The lead up to Christmas is the most bustling time in New York City and my favorite of all.
 My favorite tradition is the Christmas windows in New York.
 You’ll find the Christmas windows at New York’s most iconic department stores on 5th avenue.
-The major stores (think Macy’s!) decorate their windows specially for the holiday season with elaborate themes, animatronics, and stories.
+The major stores (think Macy’s!) decorate their windows especially for the holiday season with elaborate themes, animatronics, and stories.

 The best things to do in New York during Christmas season